TURBA

 Jennifer Fisher

-PhD., Professor, Art History, York University, Canada
+PhD., Professor, Contemporary Art and Historical Studies, York University, Canada

 Co-editor/founder, Journal of Curatorial Studies, Canada